We thought you would find the following information helpful (to be sure it is correct please refer to relevant organisation's website).

 You must register class 3 mobility scooters.
 If you buy your scooter or powerchair from us we will do it for you.

 You must be 14 or over to drive a class 3 mobility scooter.

 You can read more on the UK Government's website here.

 Using a mobility scooter or powerchair on public transport

 When you are purchasing equipment remember to check it fits the requirements of your transport provider.
-Depending on whether it is bus, train, plane or specialist provider.
+Depending on whether it is bus, coach, train, plane or specialist provider.
 They may want to know length, width, weight, turning circle and battery type and size.
 If you are staying on your equipment when using the transport your equipment may need to be crash tested and have a headrest.

 You can find out more information here:

 National Express (see section 7.2 - Carriage of wheelchair users and users of mobility scooters)